skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 This is known as *cross-account access*.
 You will not be doing *cross-account access* in this lab.

+There are two ways you can switch roles.
+You can use the Switch Role command that's available as a drop down from the console under your account name.
+Alternatively, you can use a URL that does the switching for you.
+You will use both methods below.

 1. Go to the CloudFormation console and view the outputs tab of the CloudFormation stack named *esslab* you just built.

 2. Click on the URL next to *SecAdministratorRoleURL*.
 You may need to scroll down to see it.